-What we consider ‘success’ in our work is illustrated by ongoing development of new initiatives that began with our programs.
-Just one example of such ‘success’ began with our 2009 and 2014 programs that aimed at countering food insecurity in Ulster County.
-Attendees took on the work and established in 2010 the Ulstercorps’ Steering Committee’s Hunger Project and now the brand-new programming of the Rondout Valley’s six-year-old Local Economies Project and Farm Hub.
+‘Success’ for us is achieved when new grassroots initiatives spring from our programs.
+Just one example of a Mohonk Consultations ‘success’ began with our 2009 and 2014 programs that aimed at countering food insecurity in Ulster County.
+Attendees took on the work by establishing the Ulstercorps’ Steering Committee’s Hunger Project (2010) and then the latest programming of the Rondout Valley’s seven-year-old Local Economies Project and Farm Hub.
 The latter’s Spring 2016 newsletter highlights a fresh fine-tuning and expansion of ways of:

 Collaborating to Fight Food Insecurity